Señorita Panamá 2004

-Señorita Panamá 2004, the 22nd Señorita Panamá pageant and 39th celebration of the Miss Panama contest, was held in Teatro Nacional de Panamá, Ciudad de Panamá, Panama, on September 11, 2004, after weeks of events.
+Señorita Panamá 2004 was the 22nd Señorita Panamá pageant and 39th celebration of the Miss Panama contest.
+It was held in National Theatre of Panama in Panama City, Panama, on September 11, 2004, after weeks of events.
 The winner of the pageant was Rosa María Hernández.

-The pageant was broadcast live on RPC-TV Panamá.
+The pageant was broadcast live on RPC Televisión.
 About 12 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Señorita Panamá 2003 Jessica Rodríguez of Panama Centro crowned Rosa María Hernández of Los Santos as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Señorita Panamá 2003 Jessica Rodríguez crowned Rosa María Hernández of Los Santos as the new Señorita Panamá.

 Hernández competed in the 54th edition of the Miss Universe 2005 pageant, at the Impact Arena, Bangkok, Thailand on May 31, 2005.